Ray Manzarek: Later career and influence

 After recording two solo albums on Mercury Records to a muted reception in 1974, Manzarek played in several groups, most notably Nite City.
 He recorded a rock adaptation of Carl Orff's Carmina Burana (1983; co-produced by Philip Glass), briefly played with Iggy Pop, sat in on one track on the eponymous 1987 album Echo & the Bunnymen, backed San Francisco poet Michael McClure's poetry readings and worked on improvisational compositions with poet Michael C. Ford.
-He also worked extensively with Hearts of Fire screenwriter and former SRC frontman Scott Richardson on a series of spoken word and blues recordings entitled "Tornado Souvenirs".
+He also worked extensively with Hearts of Fire screenwriter and former SRC frontman Scott Richardson on a series of spoken word and blues recordings titled "Tornado Souvenirs".
 Manzarek produced the first four albums of the seminal punk band X, also contributing occasionally on keyboards.
 Two of those have also been included on Rolling Stones 500 Greatest Albums of All Time.

 His memoir, Light My Fire: My Life with the Doors, was published in 1998.
 The Poet in Exile (2001) is a novel exploring the urban legend that Jim Morrison may have faked his death.
 Manzarek's second novel, Snake Moon, released in April 2006, is a Civil War ghost story.
-In 2000, a collaboration poetry album entitled Freshly Dug was released with British singer, poet, actor, and pioneer punk rocker Darryl Read.
+In 2000, a collaboration poetry album titled Freshly Dug was released with British singer, poet, actor, and pioneer punk rocker Darryl Read.
 Read had previously worked with Manzarek on the Beat Existentialist album in 1994, and their last poetical and musical collaboration was in 2007 with the album Bleeding Paradise.
 Also in 2000, he co-wrote and directed the film Love Her Madly, which was credited to a story idea by Morrison.
 The film was shown at the closing night of the 2004 Santa Cruz Film Festival, but otherwise received limited distribution and critical review.